-To quantify this dispersion we used the RMSE (root-mean-square error), for which we found an averaged value of 4.24 10^{-6} K-1 corresponding to an error of 20%, which is reasonable considering the small data set used in this study - and in line with accuracy of ML models based for other macroscopic physical properties based on local geometric descriptors.48 We also confirmed that, removing the points with low values of thermal expansion (outliers for $\alpha < -2.5 \ 10^{-5} \ K^{-1}$), the RMSE lowers to 2.56 $10^{-6} \ K^{-1}$, giving much better predictive power.
+To quantify this dispersion we used the RMSE (root-mean-square error), for which we found an averaged value of $4.24\ 10^{-6}\ K^{-1}$ corresponding to an error of 20%, which is reasonable considering the small data set used in this study - and in line with accuracy of ML models based for other macroscopic physical properties based on local geometric descriptors.
+We also confirmed that, removing the points with low values of thermal expansion (outliers for $\alpha < -2.5\ 10^{-5}\ K^{-1}$), the RMSE lowers to $2.56\ 10^{-6}\ K^{-1}$, giving much better predictive power.
 To try to find the microscopic origin of the specific behavior of these materials, we investigated their frameworks.
 As shown in supporting information Figure S3, while their thermal expansion deviates away from the average value, no other property or feature showed any systematic difference compared to the rest of the frameworks.
-Visual inspection of their structures did not reveal any particularity either, and we therefore believe that the specific behavior observed may find its root in highly non-harmonic behavior, which is not taken into account in our DFT calculations.
+Visual inspection of their structures did not reveal any particularity either, and we therefore believe that the specific behavior observed may be unphysical, and find its root in high order terms, which are not included under the quasi-harmonic approximation and thus not taken into account in our DFT calculations.